Guest Post By: Anna Darrah / Co-Instructor of NEW! Documentary Distribution 101: How To Sell Your Film

 Anna Darrah leading a film distribution workshop.

 NEW!
-Documentary Distribution A to Z: How To Maximize Your Film's Sales Across Every Market
+Documentary Distribution 101: How To Sell Your Film

 When a filmmaker appreciates the motives of the company who sent them the contract - what rights are at stake and why - they are in a much stronger position to negotiate and nail down the sale.